matt-blodgett/mpi3/README.md

 ## Screens

-A showcase of the mpi3desktop application in its current state:
+A showcase of the `mpi3desktop` application in its current state:

 ![asdf](./docs/homescreen-example.png)

+Yes, it is a nearly identical rip-off of the iTunes UI but in the future the hope is it will take on a more unique and user friendly interface, both on the desktop and especially on Raspberry Pi devices.

 ## Author